parttimenerd/trace_validation/README.md

 - Comparing ASGCT with GCT in a (safepoint safe) native method
 - Comparing ASGCT with the stacks collected by the instrumentation
 - Comparing ASGCT in the signal handler with the ASGCT collected on entries of instrumented methods
+- Comparing ASGCT in the signal handler with GST called between two ASGCT calls
+  - safer than the previous, with less precision but also less overhead and without instrumentation

 ### VSCode